LF-Engineering/da-ds/dockerhub/README.md

 - DA_DOCKERHUB_HTTP_TIMEOUT=60s
     - HTTP timeout duration.

-Example of running dads will be found at `./scripts/dockerhub.sh` on the main directory.
+Example of running dads at
+`./scripts/dockerhub.sh`
+on the main directory.